 I’m also obsessed with removing light (particularly blue light) from our bedroom to try and achieve the ‘sleep in total darkness’ thing, so the blue LED ring surrounding the power button annoyed me, particularly because it’s kind of bright.

-Severe Congestion: Snoo v.
-Rock ‘n Play.
-Ruby suffered from severe nasal congestion during our trial and as a result, two things happened: 1) frequent middle-of-the-night clearing of nasal passages – more on that soon – and 2) shifting Ruby from the Snoo to the Rock n’ Play.
+Severe Congestion/Elevating the Snoo: If you’ve been reading this and wondering, “if this guy liked this thing so much, why didn’t he keep it?
+Well, here’s your answer.
+Ruby suffered from severe nasal congestion during our trial (in addition to some complications early on, we live in Denver, she was born in the winter) and as a result, two things happened: 1) frequent middle-of-the-night clearing of nasal passages – more on that soon – and 2) shifting Ruby from the Snoo to the Rock n’ Play.
 If you’re not familiar, a Rock ‘n Play elevates a child’s head.
 NOTE: most experts recommend most babies sleep flat, this happened before the Rock ‘n Play recall that occurred in mid-2019.
 We felt guilty using a Rock ‘n Play for extended periods of sleep, though did get the go-ahead from our doctor’s office.
 Ruby seemed to breathe easier with her head elevated in the Rock ‘n Play vs. flat in the Snoo.
 This is probably a rare problem – we live in Denver and when traveling to Phoenix for a weekend this problem magically disappeared, we presume with lower altitude.
 When I spoke with Snoo’s sleep expert about this he noted they were working on an insert for elevating, and in the meantime, we could try putting tuna cans under the two legs near Ruby’s head.
-Unfortunately, this didn’t seem to dramatically help congestion, though the idea of using tuna cans to elevate a $1,200 bassinet did provide some amusement.
+Unfortunately, this didn’t seem to dramatically help congestion, though the idea of using tuna cans to elevate a (at the time) $1,200 bassinet was pretty amusing.

-- Can spend $1,295 on something your child will use for 6 months and feel fiscally responsible
+- Can spend $1,695 on something your child will use for 6 months and feel fiscally responsible (or feel comfortable renting/getting a certified pre-loved Snoo)

 - Have a particularly fussy baby or a poor sleeper